-A Regional Budget Estimate (RBE) is an annual notification of fund availability the Panhandle receives from CJD prior to the start of the regional grant prioritization process.
+A Regional Budget Estimate (RBE) is an annual notification of fund availability the Panhandle receives from CJD.
 The RBE identifies the estimated amount of funds being reserved for each grant program under which the region receives a funding allocation from CJD.